mangoQueen/Kernel-Flow-and-Probit/README.md

     -tol      tolerance for gradient descent
     -m        maximum number of iterations for gradient descent
 ```

+V2-pytorch files are codes implemented using autograd in pytorch.
+Both autograd versions were computationally expensive.

+run-bayes.py uses Bayesian Optimization from bayes_opt package to find parameters for kernels.

+Jupyter notebooks helpful for visualization

 ## Referenced equations from following papers

 [1] H. Owhadi and G. R. Yoo.
 Kernel flows: From learning kernels from data into the abyss.
 Journal of Computational Physics, 389:22–47, 2019.